 “Though not completely understood, PMS (PMT) most commonly represents an individual reaction to oestrogen dominance, secondary to relative progesterone deficiency.
 Appropriate treatment requires correction of this hormone imbalance and the most effective technique, at present, for achieving this is supplemental Transdermal Natural Progesterone Cream”

 Dr. John Lee

-If you go to your GP or physician for treatment for your PMS, then oftentimes they will prescribe synthetic progesterone.
+If you go to your GP or physician for treatment for your PMS, then oftentimes they will prescribe synthetic progesterone, known as progestins or progestogens.
 The problem with man made chemicals used in the body is that there are side effects that cause more harm than good.
 If men had periods, then we would not be using synthetic hormones!

-To ease your PMS, all you need to do is apply the progesterone cream on Days 14-28 of your cycle, and that’s it.
-There is no pill popping or vile tasting remedies involved.
+To ease your PMS, all you need to do is apply the progesterone cream morning and evening on days 14-28 of your cycle, and that’s it.

 Here are the top 5 benefits which I experienced: